 - 1. Assess corrective action and determine if appropriate. - 2.
-Notify each consignee of recall of products with a Blood Product Notification letter.

-3. Notify the Director, Office of Compliance Center for Biologics Evaluation and Research of the Food and Drug Administration of any deviations occurring due to MEDIC's processing of the product that could impact the safety, purity or potency of any distributed product.
+Notify each consignee of withdrawal or recall of products with a Blood Product Notification letter. - 3.
+Notify the Center for Biologics Evaluation and Research of the Food and Drug Administration (FDA) of any deviations occurring due to MEDIC's processing of the product that could impact the safety, purity or potency of any distributed product, and which meet the FDA's definition of reportable events.